collective/tutorial.todoapp/docs/chapter_1.rst

       :width: 400px

 #.
 Add a field called ``Todo``, or anything else you want.
 But!
 Note that it's
-   very important that the `short name` is ``title``.
+   very important that the `Short Name` field value is ``title``.
 By using this key short name, we make sure that all Todo Items are searchable from smart search.
 Update the field as seen below and click ``Add``.

    .. image:: images/add_todo_field.jpg
       :width: 400px